XE.com: History

 Xe's name at founding was Xenon Laboratories Incorporated and originally, the company provided computer consulting and Internet services to businesses.
 In December 1994, the company registered the domain name Xe.com, choosing the letters Xe from the two-letter atomic symbol for Xenon.
 A year later, the company launched a currency converter, providing live currency information online.

 In early 2001, as the Internet became more prevalent, the company formally changed its name to Xe.com Inc. and focused its efforts on its website and online currency tools.
 In 2002, Xe launched an international money transfer service called Xe Trade.
 In 2016, Xe Trade was rebranded as Xe Money Transfer.
 Offered online, this service allows both consumers and businesses to send funds internationally.

 On July 6, 2015, electronic payments provider Euronet Worldwide, Inc. announced that it had acquired Xe.

 In December 2018, Xe merged with sister company HiFX and the two companies will continue to do business under the Xe brand name.

 Services

 Xe.com offers various free online currency tools, including the Xe Currency Converter, which allows visitors to check live exchange rates of any world currency.
 The website also offers free historical charts and rate tables.
-The company provides a foreign exchange service (Xe Money Transfer) and a commercial currency data feed service (Xe Currency Data) that offers accurate and reliable exchange rates for businesses.
+The company provides a foreign exchange service (Xe Money Transfer) and a commercial currency data feed service (Xe Currency Data).

 Other features include customized converters, a currency encyclopedia, travel expense calculator, and forex currency news.
 In 2009, the company introduced a free mobile app (Xe Currency) on iOS, Android, BlackBerry, Windows Phone, Windows 8, and Firefox OS devices.
-In early 2013, a paid version (Xe Currency Pro) was made available for iPhone users.
-In September 2016, the Xe Currency App reached over 55 million downloads.